naruhaxor/AndroidKlipperScreen/README.md

 Thanks to JHS on the Klipper Forums for most of his code

-How to Use Android Device as a KlipperScreen UI Permanently over WIFI ** NOTE WIFI DISCONNECTS/ANDROID REBOOTS REQUIRE THE DEVICE TO BE REATTACHED VIA USB BEFORE WIFI WORKS **
+How to Use Android Device as a KlipperScreen UI Permanently over WIFI ** NOTE WIFI DISCONNECTS/ANDROID REBOOTS is STILL A WORK IN PROGRESS YOU HAVE TO REPEAT the LAST part of STEP 3 until i figure it out  **

 **Step 1**
 Download and install Klipper Screen Via Kiuah https://github.com/th33xitus/kiauh